 Using Quotations "What we see depends mainly on what we're looking for."
 Have students discuss the danger in looking for characteristics that confirm stereotypes.
-Addressing Multiple Learning Modes Discuss the proverb "Don't judge a book by its cover."
-Have students write/create their own proverbs that warn of the dangers of stereotypes.
-Writing in Your Journal Have students reflect and write on a time when they witnessed or felt they had been stereotyped.
-Do they have any ideas how it can be changed in their community/school/city?
+Addressing Multiple Learning Styles Before class, hide the titles of a variety of books under pieces of paper.
+Have students look at the covers and make assumptions about the books.
+Ask students to discuss why they made the assumptions that they did.
+Discuss the proverb "Don't judge a book by its cover."
+Have students write their own proverbs that warn of the dangers of stereotypes.
+Writing in Your Journal Tell students to reflect on a time when they felt that they had been stereotyped.
+Have students write about a time that they know they let stereotypes dictate their behavior toward someone.
+Heima Tankan lam.
 Using Technology Show students commercials that play on stereotypes (e.g., women wash laundry, men play sports).
 Have students identify the stereotypes.

-Have students contact the companies whose products are being advertised and propose changes to the commercials.
-Homework Students respond to the question 'Do you think difference and diversity are important in a community?'
-Explain why or why not?
+Have students write business letters to the companies whose products are being advertised and propose changes to the commercials.